libjohn/testone/README.md

 ## Purpose
 This is my first Git repository.
 I'm going to push this file to GitHub via RStudio.
 Hello World.

+## Books

+- pride and predjudice
+- olive kitteridge
+- the power